opalmedapps/opal-app/README.md

 ```
 npm run start:web:staging
 ```
-This command should open a browser in the address `http://localhost:9000` and once the app compiles, open the app.
+This command should open a browser at the address `http://localhost:9000` and once the app compiles, it will launch the app.

+If the app looks normal (though stretched out), with the Opal logo and buttons, your installation was successful.
+If the app looks jumbled (a green screen, strange labels, no buttons, etc.), the app code is fine, but the package installations failed --> skip ahead to [Troubleshooting](#troubleshooting).

 ### Building the app in a mobile device
 The following steps will allow you to set up the app with Cordova.
 For more information and troubleshooting: https://cordova.apache.org/docs/en/latest/guide/platforms/android/index.html, https://cordova.apache.org/docs/en/latest/guide/platforms/ios/index.html